ko1/bs/rubykaigi2025.md

 ### Planning for events like signings (please email us at the contact address below)

-### (Dear authors and translators) Call for announcement flyers
+### (Dear authors, translators and relatives) Call for announcement flyers

-We will have panels behind the bookstore at RubyKaigi 2025 for authors and translators to promote their books, if you would like to use it.
+We will have panels behind the bookstore at RubyKaigi 2025 for authors and translators to promote their books and your activities, if you would like to use it.

-* We will only accept flyers from authors and translators.
+* We will only accept flyers from authors, translators and relatives.
 * A paper of no larger than A4 will be displayed.
 Please bring them to the bookshop during the exhibition.
 * We will decide where and in what order to post them.
 * The posted items will basically be disposed of at the end of RubyKaigi 2025.
 If not, please collect them before the end of the event.